Gina Mambrú

-Gina Altagracia Mambrú Casilla (born January 21, 1986, in Santo Domingo) is a volleyball player from the Dominican Republic, who played the 2012 Olympic Games and the 2014 World Championship ranking fifth in both competitions.
+Gina Altagracia Mambrú Casilla (born January 21, 1986) is a volleyball player from the Dominican Republic, who played the 2012 Olympic Games and the 2014 World Championship ranking fifth in both competitions.
 She won the gold medal at the 2010 and 2014 Central American and Caribbean Games and bronze at the 2015 Pan American Games.

 Early life

 Altagracia used to be a ballet dancer before becoming a volleyball player for Los Cachorros club.

 Career

 Mambru played at the 2005 FIVB U20 Volleyball World Championship in Ankara, Turkey.
 Her team finished in 9th place.
 She played as opposite and wore the #16 jersey.

 With her Junior National Team at the 2006 U-20 NORCECA Women´s Junior Continental Championship, she won the Best attacker award.
 Her team won the silver medal.

 Playing with the Brazilian team Vôlei Futuro for the 2009/2010 season, she won the "Best server" award in the Brazilian Superliga (Superliga Brasileira de Voleibol).